-A technology demonstration called Mars Cube One (MarCO) is the first deep space use of the miniature, modular "CubeSat" spacecraft design.
-The pair of briefcase-sized spacecraft - MarCO-A and B - launched on the same rocket as InSight.
-They have already completed a number of risky deep space navigation and communication experiments.
-During InSight's landing, they will attempt to relay the spacecraft's data as it descends to the Martian surface.
+A technology demonstration called Mars Cube One (MarCO) will be the first deep space use of miniature, modular "CubeSat" spacecraft design.
+The pair of briefcase-size spacecraft -- MarCO-A and B -- will launch on the same rocket as InSight and carry out a number of risky communication and navigation flight experiments.
+If successful, the twins, MarCO-A and MarCO-B, will fly separately towards Mars and potentially pass the planet at about 2,175 miles (3,500 kilometers) away just as InSight is landing.
+One could potentially receive transmissions from InSight and relay status information to Earth about the lander's descent and touchdown.